-Net earnings The amount of earnings after specified deductions such as income tax and National Insurance contributions.
-Net profit The amount treated as self-employed earnings which is the applicant's total profit less specified deductions such as allowable expenses.
+Net earnings The amount of earnings after specified deductions such as Wet currings income tax and National Insurance contributions.
+Not profit Net profit The amount treated as self-employed earnings which is the applicant's total profit less specified deductions such as allowable expenses.
 Non-dependant A person living as a member of the applicant's household who is not their partner, or a child or young person for whom they are responsible, with certain exceptions such as joint-occupiers, boarders and paid carers.
 Non-dependant deduction A set amount deducted from an applicant's council tax reduction as a contribution made by a non-dependant towards household expenditure.
 Occupational pension Any pension or other periodical payment made under an occupational pension scheme.
 Official computer system A computer system maintained by or on behalf of a local authority for sending, receiving, processing or storing of any information.
 Paid carer A person who lives with the applicant in order to care for them or their partner, who is employed by a charity or voluntary organisation, and where a charge is made for their services.
 A paid carer is not a non-dependant.
 Partner The person who is the other member of a couple.
 Paternity leave A period of leave during which a father or partner is absent from work in order to care for their new-born or newly-adopted child, after which they have the right to return to work.
 Pensioner A person who has reached the qualifying age for State Pension Credit and is not (or where there is a partner the partner is not) receiving a working-age income-related benefit.
+The definition of a pensioner includes those who have reached pension age and are receiving Universal Credit as a result of the closure of Working Tax Credit.
 Personal Independence A replacement benefit for Disability Living Allowance Payment designed to provide help to people over 16 who need care or who have mobility needs.
 It is not means-tested or taxable.
-Personal pension scheme taxable.
-A pension that a person arranges individually which is Personal pension scheme Personal pension scheme A pension that a person arranges individually which is Personal pension scheme Polygamous marriage A pension that a person arranges individually which is based on how much is paid into the scheme and how A pension that a person arranges individually which is based on how much is paid into the scheme and how successful the pension provider's investments are.
+Personal pension scheme A pension that a person arranges individually which is i craonai penaion acheme based on how much is paid into the scheme and how successful the pension provider's investments are. succession the pension provider's investments are.